DETAILED ACTION

 Claim 1

-generate a second biological signal by performing a noise reduction process on a basis of the first biological signal (mathematical concepts, mental process including pen and paper analysis)
+perform a noise reduction process to generate a second biological signal on a basis of the first biological signal (mathematical concepts, mental process including pen and paper analysis)

-perform the noise reduction process using the processing result on the basis of the first biological signal (mathematical concepts, mental process including pen and paper analysis)
+perform the noise reduction process using the processing result stored in the memory data storage device on the basis of the first biological signal in a case where the degree of noise is greater than a predetermined value (mathematical concepts, mental process including pen and paper analysis)

 Claim 10

-wherein the noise reduction process is performed using the stored processing result on the basis of the first biological signal (mathematical concepts, mental process including pen and paper analysis)
+perform the noise reduction process using the processing result stored in the memory data storage device on the basis of the first biological signal in a case where the noise degree is greater than a predetermined value (mathematical concepts, mental process including pen and paper analysis)

 These claim limitations fall within the identified groupings of abstract ideas: